openvinotoolkit/openvino/docs/index.md

 OpenVINO™ toolkit includes a set of [inference code samples](IE_DG/Samples_Overview.md) and [application demos](@ref omz_demos) showing how inference is run and output processed for use in retail environments, classrooms, smart camera applications, and other solutions.

+Use the [Post-training Optimization Tool](@ref pot_README) to accelerate the inference of a deep learning model by quantizing it to INT8.
+Models from Open Model Zoo can be quantized using the [Model Quantizer utility](https://github.com/openvinotoolkit/open_model_zoo/tree/master/tools/downloader#model-quantizer-usage).

+Besides the [Post-training Optimization Tool](@ref pot_README), the [Neural Network Compression Framework (NNCF)](https://github.com/openvinotoolkit/nncf) can be used for model fine-tuning INT8 quantization or even for applying more aggressive compression methods, such as filter pruning, sparsity, and binarization to further speed up model inference and reduce the footprint.
+In that case the compression algorithms are integrated into your model training pipeline.

 OpenVINO also makes use of open-source and Intel™ tools for traditional graphics processing and performance management.
 Intel® Media SDK supports accelerated rich-media processing, including transcoding.
 OpenVINO™ optimizes calls to the rich OpenCV and OpenVX libraries for processing computer vision workloads.
 And the new DL Streamer integration further accelerates video pipelining and performance.

-Besides the [Post-training Optimization Tool](@ref pot_README), the [Neural Network Compression Framework (NNCF)](https://github.com/openvinotoolkit/nncf) can be used for model fine-tuning INT8 quantization or even for applying more aggressive compression methods, such as filter pruning, sparsity, and binarization to further speed up model inference and reduce the footprint.

 Try these key tuning tools in your browser with the [Deep Learning Workbench](@ref workbench_docs_Workbench_DG_Introduction) intuitive graphical interface.